On the “necessary false consciousness” of the proletariat Ruthless Criticism

 1. If “social life determines consciousness” …

-The early Social Democrats primarily and some communists -- all the representatives of the deceased “real socialism” – were very fond of the conception that “social being” -- i.e. the wretched class situation of the proletariat -- would completely by itself, automatically, supply the most appropriate level of revolutionary consciousness and the will to revolt; so that their own campaign, the work of the workers party, could limit itself to, and also would have to limit itself to, “advancing” the “objective contradictions” in the society, assuring the masses that their respective “historical situation” properly "progresses", until then – rudimentarily – developing a subversive communist world view and action programs that must avoid above all one "error": One was not allowed to overrate the naturally growing “ripeness” of proletarian consciousness, undertake no demands going too far for the non-proletarian “allies” of the worker’s cause and, by no means, “isolate themselves from the masses.”
-Failures, which could not be lacking at all, not only because of the strength of the opponent but also because of this screwy kind of calculating agitation, offered reasons for the appropriate “self-criticism” of having wanted too much too soon, perhaps too little at the wrong place; then in any case the activists of the socialist movement -- instead of agitating for the appropriation and reasonable, well-planned use of the social productive forces by the “masses”, who then would no longer have to serve as a proletariat -- were mainly busy with the absurd effort of correctly estimating the “revolutionary situation”, in “social reality” as in the minds of the people.
+Primarily the early Social Democrats and some communists – all the representatives of the deceased “real socialism” – were very fond of the conception that “social being” – i.e. the wretched class situation of the proletariat – would completely by itself, automatically, supply the most appropriate level of revolutionary consciousness and the will to revolt; so that their own campaign, the task of the workers' party, could limit itself to, and also would have to limit itself to, “advancing” the “objective contradictions” in the society, assuring the masses that their respective “historical situation” properly “progresses”; until then – rudimentarily – developing a subversive communist world view and action programs that must avoid one “error” above all: one was not allowed to overrate the inevitably growing “ripeness” of proletarian consciousness, undertake no demands going too far for the non-proletarian “allies” of the worker’s cause and, by no means, “isolate themselves from the masses.”
+Failures, which could not be lacking at all, not only because of the strength of the opponent but also because of this screwy kind of calculating agitation, offered reasons for the appropriate “self-criticism” of having wanted too much, too soon, perhaps too little at the wrong place; then, in any case, the activists of the socialist movement – instead of agitating for the appropriation and reasonable, well-planned use of the social productive forces by the “masses,” who then would no longer have to serve as a proletariat – were mainly busy with the absurd effort of correctly estimating the “revolutionary situation,” in “social reality” as in the minds of the people.

 Quite a few disappointed revolutionaries have at one time or other arrived at the conclusion that it would be possible, but that the proletariat with its difficult “consciousness” leaves a lot to be desired.
-And because they firmly held as true the dogma of “conditions” that would at a given time “ripen” into the “revolutionary situation”, they have felt the need to supplement the theory of the quasi-natural necessity for the emergence of revolutionary consciousness from the objective class position with a determinism of the prevention of this progress in the thinking and willing of the masses.
+And because they firmly held as true the dogma of “conditions” that would at a given time “ripen” into the “revolutionary situation,” they felt the need to supplement the theory of the quasi-natural necessity for the emergence of revolutionary consciousness from the objective class position with a determinism of the prevention of this progress in the thinking and willing of the masses.

-Thus some have passed off an “explanation” which is characterized by a lot of moral outrage about the wage laborers’ culpability for what hopeful revolutionists have awarded to them as their “historical task”: The capitalists would have bribed their service forces -- the obvious question about the origin of the means allegedly spent on it was more rejected than answered by referring to the fruits of the “especially extreme” exploitation of the people held down by force in the colonies of the imperialistic powers -- or at least split the “revolutionary masses” by corruption of a proletarian elite in a way crucial for class warfare; and they would have allowed themselves to be bribed and split.
-The idea is not only political-economically inverted because it measures the exploitation of the wage laborers in the imperialistic metropolises by the desolate misery elsewhere and “estimates” the difference as a convincing reason for the wage laborers to be content, instead of merely registering the increasingly absurd contradiction between the continuously increased productivity of labor in the centers of world capitalism and its continuing subsumption under the laws of increasing capitalistic property.
-It is fatal insofar as one positions the materialism of the wage-labors quite explicitly in opposition to the “socialist perspective” on which one would like to set them; as if the communist revolution would be an act of moral self-denial which the capitalistically used masses would take upon themselves only under pressure of extreme distress – that communism and “classless society” could have something to do with a reasonable, comfortable organization of the worldwide dominant production relations is completely lost from view before loud devotions to an imagined world-historical moral obligation of the proletariat; and before loud determination ideas, which always reveal nothing but the not at all determined will to manipulate other people, one already no longer likes to imagine that facilitations of proletarian life could possibly be used, instead of by the bourgeoisie to produce deep gratitude among the happy wage laborers, also sometimes by properly agitated wage laborers for a few upright thoughts on the principles of an economic mode in which a bit more wages should compel appreciative docility towards the conspicuously easily solvent employers.
+Thus some have passed off an “explanation” which is characterized by a lot of moral outrage about the wage laborers’ culpability for what hopeful revolutionists have awarded to them as their “historic task”: the capitalists are said to have bribed their service forces – the obvious question about the origin of the means allegedly spent on it was more rejected than answered by referring to the fruits of the “especially extreme” exploitation of the people held down by force in the colonies of the imperialistic powers – or to have at least split the “revolutionary masses” by corrupting a proletarian elite in a way crucial for class warfare; and the workers are said to have allowed themselves to be bribed and split.
+The idea is not only political-economically inverted, because it measures the exploitation of the wage laborers in the imperialistic metropolises by the desolate misery elsewhere and “estimates” the difference as a convincing reason for the wage laborers to be content, instead of merely registering the increasingly absurd contradiction between the continuously increasing productivity of labor in the centers of world capitalism and its continuing subsumption under the laws of increasing capitalistic property.
+It is fatal insofar as one positions the materialism of the wage-labors quite explicitly in opposition to the “socialist perspective” on which one would like to set them; as if the communist revolution would be an act of moral self-denial which the capitalistically exploited masses would take upon themselves only under pressure of extreme distress – that communism and “classless society” could have something to do with a reasonable, comfortable organization of the production relations that dominate the globe is completely lost from view, before loud devotions to an imagined world-historical moral obligation of the proletariat; and with noisy determination ideas, which always reveal nothing but the not at all determined will to manipulate other people, one already no longer likes to imagine that facilitations of proletarian life could possibly be used, instead of by the bourgeoisie to produce deep gratitude among the happy wage laborers, also sometimes by properly agitated wage laborers for a few upright thoughts on the principles of an economic mode in which a bit more wages is supposed to compel appreciative docility towards the conspicuously easily solvent employers.

-But it all helps nothing: thoughts, even incorrect ones, are not products of social nature; also what the wage laborers themselves think about their position and deal with in their lives are the results of the conclusions that they draw from their life situation.
-Therefore, when they fail, there is no other reason than the -- appropriate or unfounded, good or bad -- reasons that the people have, and in any event there is no socially determining cause behind their -- be it however so crazy – reasoning behavior.
-If “social life is determinant”, it is not that some other mysterious effective power steps in the place of the thoughts of the people, even when they go to work for wages, however continuously, and then these thoughts go crazy; and indeed insofar as from the outset they do not critically scrutinize the social reality, but accept it as a determining guideline for all their own plans and activities, they allow themselves to be determined.
+But its all no helps: thoughts, even incorrect ones, are not products of social being; what the wage laborers themselves think about their position and deal with in their lives are also the results of the conclusions that they draw from their life situation.
+Therefore, when they fail, there is no other reason than the – appropriate or unfounded, good or bad – reasons that the people have, and in any event there is no socially determining reason behind their – however crazy it may be – reasoning behavior.
+If “social life is determinant,” it is not that some other mysterious effective power steps in the place of the thoughts of the people, even when they go to work for wages, however continuously, and then these thoughts go crazy; and indeed insofar as, from the outset, they do not critically scrutinize social reality, but accept it as a determining guideline for all their own plans and activities, they allow themselves to be determined.
 Not by a determinism of any kind whatsoever, but by a mistake “of consciousness”: the fact that somebody submits to his damage by ruling interests and material compulsions and has no solid reasons for it at all.

 2. … then “consciousness” makes nothing but errors!